 Example Metrics:

-for aggregation; window functions with LAG()
+SQL Logic: UNION and GROUP BY for aggregation; window functions with LAG() for sequential change.

 Purpose: Quantify revenue attribution, customer lifetime value, and incremental lift for monetization analysis.